Renault 5 E-Tech: Powertrain

 According to Renault Executive Vice President for Engineering Gilles le Borgne, the Renault 5 EV is expected to be priced starting from €20–25,000; options will include one of two battery packs (40 kWh or 52 kWh), with an expected range of 400 km using the latter.
 The battery is expected to use NMC chemistry.
 Variants with the 40 kWh battery are available with 70. kW or 90. kW motors, while the 52 kWh battery is paired with a 110. kW motor.
 DC fast charging will be an added-cost option, and should match the maximum rate (130 kW) of the Renault Mégane E-Tech.
 The charging port is mounted on the bonnet, behind a door just in front of the driver on the left-hand side designed to resemble the air intake on the original R5.

 Manufacturing

 The Renault 5 E-Tech will be produced at Renault ElectriCity, formed from the Douai, Maubeuge, and Ruitz factories in northern France; assembly will occur at Douai, using components built at Ruitz and a motor from Cléon.
 The pre-production prototypes of the R5 were built in the Technocentre facility near Paris that imitates the manufacturing process of the regular factories.
-Over 60 units of the R5 were built for testing and validation purposes before large-scale production commences.
+Over 60 units of the R5 had been built for testing and validation purposes before large-scale production commenced.

 Sales

 Renault 5 E-Tech had very successful sales start – it became one of the best selling EVs in Europe and lifted Renault's sales.
 The vast majority of Renault 5 buyers have not owned a Renault in the past.
+By December 2025, the 100,000th unit had been manufactured at the Ampere ElectriCity plant in Douai, France.